blender-nlp/mCLM/README.md

 ## Data

-The pretraining datasets and model are [on Huggingface](https://huggingface.co/collections/language-plus-molecules/mclm).
+The pretraining datasets and pretrained base model are [on Huggingface](https://huggingface.co/collections/language-plus-molecules/mclm).

 ## Training the model